arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 Why does Servant exist?
 What is the main problem it solves?

-Most web frameworks allow the user to encode a handler for a specific route as a function.
+Most web frameworks allow the user to write a handler for a specific route as a function.
 Here is an example of a handler function for a theoretical framework returning a JSON list `[1,2,3,4]`: